-In 1995, Piaget was part of the Vendôme group that would later become Richemont.
-Piaget entered the highest end of the watch market by releasing a grande sonnerie wristwatch, which was developed by François-Paul Journe.
+In 1995 Piaget, who was then part of the Vendôme group that would later become Richemont, entered the highest segment of the watch market by releasing a grande sonnerie wristwatch developed by François-Paul Journe.
 At the time, Journe was a freelance movement designer and hadn’t officially founded F.P.
 Journe yet.